innershell/glass-rpn-calculator/README.md

 Installation
 ============
 This app was written as a Progressive Web Application (PWA).
-So no need to install find/install the app from the app stores.
+So no need to find/install the app from the app stores.

 Android
 -------